lockshaw/FlexFlow/README.md

 Please let us know if you encounter any bugs or have any suggestions by [submitting an issue](https://github.com/flexflow/flexflow-train/issues).

+For instructions on how to contribute code to FlexFlow Train, see [CONTRIBUTING.md](./CONTRIBUTING.md).

-We welcome all contributions to FlexFlow from bug fixes to new features and extensions.
+We welcome all contributions to FlexFlow Train from bug fixes to new features and extensions.

 ## Citations

 * Colin Unger, Zhihao Jia, Wei Wu, Sina Lin, Mandeep Baines, Carlos Efrain Quintero Narvaez, Vinay Ramakrishnaiah, Nirmal Prajapati, Pat McCormick, Jamaludin Mohd-Yusof, Xi Luo, Dheevatsa Mudigere, Jongsoo Park, Misha Smelyanskiy, and Alex Aiken.
 [Unity: Accelerating DNN Training Through Joint Optimization of Algebraic Transformations and Parallelization](https://www.usenix.org/conference/osdi22/presentation/unger).
 In Proceedings of the Symposium on Operating Systems Design and Implementation (OSDI), July 2022.

 * Zhihao Jia, Matei Zaharia, and Alex Aiken.
 [Beyond Data and Model Parallelism for Deep Neural Networks](https://cs.stanford.edu/~zhihao/papers/sysml19a.pdf).
 In Proceedings of the 2nd Conference on Machine Learning and Systems (MLSys), April 2019.